mendrik/feather/feather-docs/content/overview/index.md

 Call now `feather.start()` and your application will render itself into `<body>`.

 ## Widget tree
-Widgets form internally a tree, whenever they are referenced in a template or pushed to a bound array property.
-However they do not align according to the dom hierarchy in a template.
+Widgets form internally a tree whenever they are referenced in a template or pushed to a bound array property.
+However they do not align according to the dom hierarchy in the template.
 What that means is that all widgets in a template will have their parentWidget set to the component creating the template and not the parent tag inside the template.

 ## Bindings
-Bindings are links between a class property and a place inside the template method.
-They are annotated by using double curly braces `{{property.subproperty:method1:method2}}`.
+Bindings are links between a widget property and a place inside the template method.
+They are referenced by using double curly braces `{{property.subproperty:method1:method2}}`.
 Subproperties are optional and can be used if the bound property is a hierarchical object.
 The path you bind to, will modify the target object with setters and getters, so Feather is aware of the changes within that path.

+> Deep properties in an object that are not referenced in a template remain untouched and are not wrapped with getters anf setters.

 Also optional is the set of methods.
 Those are called transformers and can change the type of a bound property to something that can be rendered.
 For example you can convert Date objects to localized strings.
-The methods must be defined on the class that holds the template, even if you inherit a property via `@Bind({bequeath: true})`.
+The transformer must be defined on the class that holds the template, even if you inherit a property via `@Bind({bequeath: true})`.

-A special case are classes that are annotated as singletons via `@Construct()`.
+> A special case are classes that are annotated as singletons via `@Construct({singleton: true})`.
 Their methods are also available as a transformers, regardless of their placement.

 ### Dynamic content

-If you need to swap out larger parts of the DOM, the only way to do this in feather is to utilize bound arrays.
+If you need to swap out larger parts of the DOM, the only way to do this in Feather is to utilize bound arrays.
 I.e. if you have a routing component that swaps pages define an array property and call `pages.splice(0, 1, myNewPage)`.
-This differs a bit from frameworks where the templates can contain if/else statements to render the content, which often leads to hard to read markup.
+This differs a bit from frameworks where the templates can contain if/else statements to render the content.
+We find that logic-less templates are easier to read, especially as the project grows.

 ## Passing arguments to widgets